emilk/egui/README.md

 ## Integrations

 Egui is build to be easy to integrate into any existing game engine or platform you are working on.
-Egui itself doesn't know or care on what OS it is running or how to render things to the screen - that is the job of the egui integration.
+Egui itself doesn't know or care on what OS it is running or how to render things to the screen - that is the job of the Egui integration.
 The integration needs to do two things:

 * **IO**: Supply Egui with input (mouse position, keyboard presses, ...) and handle Egui output (cursor changes, copy-paste integration, ...).